maurosh/SparkyBonsai/README.md

 Into /live directory there are the linux kernel (vmlinuz1) files for porteus-boot (initrd1.xz) or live-boot-3x (initrd.img) modes, buster 64 signature (buster-x86_64.sgn), the base filesystem (01-filesystem.squashfs) and the porteus structure directories.
 Find more about it at Porteus website: http://www.porteus.org/tutorials/26-general-info-tutorials/
 Those directories, so-called “magic” folders, and their contents will be ignored with the boot code “nomagic”.

 The /live/changes directory contains all new uncompressed files, installed packets, configuration flat files etc stored by the system during the session.
 It contains even deletion data it you choose to remove files from the base filesystem.
+The use of /live/changes directory requires linux file system (ext2/3/4, xfs etc) formatted disk.
 Instead of /live/changes directory you can use a “frugal file”, a read/writeable image file created by the system on demand.
 It will ask you at the end of your session if you want to save your changes or ignore them.
 This file can be encrypted, only visible by the user who created it.
+Thiw .dat file can be stored in non-linux (fat32/ntfs) formatted disks.

 In order to mount your changes on next boot, you have to edit the boot parameter “changes=”.
 For example, the boot parameter “changes=/live” will load/save the filesystem part located at /live/changes directory.
 A parameter “changes=/somefolder” will load/save the /somefolder/changes files etc. The boot parameter “changes=/live/changes.dat” will load/save the contents in the frugal file “/live/changes.dat”.